Ch13f007/MyDb/README.md

 <img width="844" height="233" alt="cool" src="https://github.com/user-attachments/assets/73650263-00ef-44fb-9cdf-da31cb1d0900" />

-### This part is import coz your online database credantials will be used here to connect and query
+### This part is import coz your online database credantials will be used here to connect and query.

+## Note that the database being used is "sqlite", the best part about SqlAlchemy is that you write code once and use the same code on all databases without sql language.
+Please go through the code on all 3 files carefully its important that you understand whats happening before going to security and pydantic.